Vlasenko2006/Storyteller/README.md

 # Neural Networks for Story Generation

 ## In simple words
 Picture a teacher asking an unprepared student who isn't particularly studious but is highly inventive to answer.
 He gives fantastically creative but typically wrong answers, entertaining the whole class.
-The neural networks in this project (BERTsky, BARTsky, LSTMsky) are designed to behave in precisely this way, generating whimsical and fanciful responses.
+The neural networks that I developed in the scope of this project LSTMsky (currrent branch), and BERTsky, BARTsky (see branch "transformers") are designed to behave in precisely this way, generating whimsical and fanciful responses.
 In the world of language models, this tendency to confidently produce convincing but untrue information is called “hallucination.”
 While typically considered a flaw, here it’s exactly what I want: perfect hallucinations—answers that sound plausible, are woven from real facts, yet together never reflect the actual truth.

 Although the neural network is trained on a corpus of Wikipedia articles, it must generate connected, logically coherent, reasonable text **WITHOUT DIRECT CITING** (!!!) pieces from these articles.
 Consider the network successfully generates the text if a layman in the subject would believe it, and it fails if it outputs nonsense or a quote from a Wikipedia article!
 This kind of language model output is known as halucination and typicaly unwanted in the most of cases, but is highly demanded in this Storyteller project.